 How To Download Movies and TV Shows from Hulu

 Streaming media has moved from being a fringe player in television and movies to being one of the dominant forces in the industry.
-Everyone wants to stream content on their mobile devices, smart TVs, and even to computer desktops.
-People often talk of “cutting the cord” as meaning removing the need to have any sort of cable television for entertainment but, instead, using various online services such as Netflix, Hulu, Amazon Prime, and others.
+Everyone wants to stream content on their mobile devices, smart TVs, and even their computer desktops.
+People often talk about “cutting the cord,” referring to removing the need to have any sort of cable television for entertainment.
+Instead, using various online services such as Netflix, Hulu, Amazon Prime etc. as the primary means of entertainment.
 Physical media is dead, and everything is on the Internet.
-Well, that is the vision that a lot of streaming companies have and, to a large extent, the vision has come to fruition.
+Well, that is the vision that a lot of streaming companies have and, to a large extent, that vision has come to fruition.

-Media companies love being able to control the delivery of movies and shows, because it preserves their ability to charge for access.
-And let’s not neglect to mention that access to such an incredible amount of movies and shows is worth something.
+Media companies love being able to control the delivery of movies and shows because it preserves their ability to charge for access.
+Let’s not neglect to mention that access to such an incredible amount of movies and shows is worth something.
 Paying Netflix or Hulu or Amazon a few dollars or so each month in exchange for access to large libraries of video content isn’t a bad deal at all.

 However, consumers are pushing back on this all-streaming vision of the future.
 Many point to incidents where media companies have removed material from the streaming services, and even cases where they have removed content already stored on people’s devices.
 There is a growing consensus among knowledgeable consumers that, while streaming is terrific, if you really like a show or a movie, you need to have your own copy and not rely on some cloud server somewhere to keep it for you.

-We want to download our movies and shows from sites like Hulu so that we are not dependent on these services should we want to watch a favorite movie again and sometimes many times.
+We want to download our movies and shows from sites like Hulu so that we are not dependent on these services should we want to watch a favorite movie over and over and over.
 Not only does having your own copy of materials save it from being deleted later after someone gets into a squabble over rights, but it also has practical benefits.
-Streaming lets you watch video pretty much anywhere, as long as you have a good internet connection.
+Streaming lets you watch video pretty much anywhere, but only as long as you have a good internet connection.